thimios/redmine_video_macros/README.md

-# Redmine Video Macro Plugin
+# Redmine Video Macros plugin

 This is a [Redmine](http://www.redmine.org) plugin that adds a macros to embed videos into Redmine wiki pages.